Why I do what I do

 Where I started from

-In December of 2015, I proudly published my first book ‘Self Care for New Mums: A Practical Four-Step Guide for First Time Mothers’.
+I eventually and proudly published my first book called ‘Self Care for New Mums: A Practical Four Step Guide for First Time Mothers’ late in 2015.
+A huge feat!

 What I'm passionate about